Rosie’s Shrimp Keeping | Beginner Shrimp Tank Setup | Freshwater Shrimp Care

 You don’t need more random videos and unclear advice.

-You need clear, actionable steps to set up your first shrimp tank.
+You need clear, actionable steps and to know what goes

 But as a beginner, every “right way” looks different depending on who you ask.
 The more you search, the harder it gets to know where to even begin…